-COUD works hard to insure that the water we bring to your home is the safest, purest available.
+COUD works hard to ensure that the water we bring to your home is the safest, purest available.
 That is why we are constantly on the alert for any situation that would degrade that purity.
-Our cross-connection prevention program is one way that our staff insure that the water you and your family drink is always the best.
+Our cross-connection prevention program is one way that our staff ensures that the water you and your family drink is always the best.
 We believe, however, that every water customer should know about cross-connections.
 A cross-connection is any pipe, valve, fixture, etc. in a drinking water plumbing system that may allow the drinking water within the system to become contaminated or questionable in quality.
-Even a lawn sprinkler system can be a potential source for contamination.
+Even a lawn sprinkler system can be a potential source of contamination.
 Cross-connections can be eliminated or protected by an air gap or mechanical backflow prevention.
 Please contact our office for additional information.

 Clean, safe drinking water.
 It is something we take for granted, but every home may have potential hazards which threaten to contaminate our drinking water.
 Ensuring our water is safe is everyone’s responsibility.

-Cross Connections – What is a cross connection?
-A cross connection is a direct link between a household water line and a contaminated source such as a garden hose, toilet tank or laundry tub.
-The most common contaminants, such as pesticides, sewage and detergents, can enter your drinking water system through cross connections in home water lines.
+Cross Connections – What is a cross-connection?
+A cross-connection is a direct link between a household water line and a contaminated source such as a garden hose, toilet tank, or laundry tub.
+The most common contaminants, such as pesticides, sewage, and detergents, can enter your drinking water system through cross-connections in-home water lines.

-Back pressure —Your drinking water can also be contaminated by an effect called back pressure.
-Back pressure results when your water supply is connected to a system under high pressure such as a well pump or auxiliary water source.
+Backpressure —Your drinking water can also be contaminated by an effect called backpressure.
+Backpressure results when your water supply is connected to a system under high pressure such as a well pump or auxiliary water source.

-You can easily prevent back siphonage by installing inexpensive safety devices or taking a few simple precautions.
+You can easily prevent back-siphonage by installing inexpensive safety devices or taking a few simple precautions.

-Solution 1 – Anti-siphon Ballcocks – For example, toilet tanks contain a ballcock device which allows water into the tank after flushing.
+Solution 1 – Anti-siphon Ballcocks – For example, toilet tanks contain a ballcock device that allows water into the tank after flushing.
 Older style ballcocks do not have an anti-siphon feature and can allow water from the toilet tank to backflow into your drinking water line. (fig. 1) A simple anti-siphon ballcock (fig. 2) installed with a 25mm (1”) air gap above the overflow tube will prevent contaminated tank water from entering your water supply.

-Solution 2 – Hose Connection Vacuum Breakers – You can also prevent back siphonage by using an inexpensive, easy-to-install hose connection vacuum breaker.
+Solution 2 – Hose Connection Vacuum Breakers – You can also prevent back-siphonage by using an inexpensive, easy-to-install hose connection vacuum breaker.
 This one-way valve allows water to flow from the tap, but not back in.
 (Drainable vacuum breakers should be installed on all taps which could freeze.)

 Solution 3 – Air Gaps – Leave a gap of at least one inch or two times the pipe diameter (whichever is greater) between the end of a hose and a source of contamination.
 This eliminates a link between the two.
 Never leave a hose where it can suck contaminants back into the drinking water supply, such as in a swimming pool, bathtub, sink or fish tank.